-Somewhere in the Arizona desert, north of Paulden, I pull the white whale to a crunching stop on a patch of roadside dirt.
+Somewhere in the Arizona desert, I pull the white whale to a crunching stop on the crest of a small hill north of Paulden Arizona.
 We are still at least an hour shy of our destination, Williams, and the Motel 6 awaiting us.

 Night though it is, the car is filled with the voices of the dozen or so riders.
-Sebastian and Nicolas dominate with an endless, good-natured chatter regarding games, cartoon characters, technotopics and just plain silliness that never stops.
+Sebastian and Nicolas dominate with an endless, good-natured chatter regarding computer games, cartoon characters, technotopics, and just plain silliness that never stops.

 Professor Murray is filling any small bit of auditory space remaining by coaching Grace, recently moved from China to the US, to speak in a western drawl – “Howdy pahdner,” she says, in a pretty fair approximation of John Wayne.
 Grace has already picked up a black cowboy hat, ironically made in China, which she wears proudly, day and night, inside and out.